At Pets for Patriots, we get calls from service members, veterans, and caregivers requesting our help to secure service

 “A mental or physical condition which substantially limits a major life activity such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning and working.”

 The term “service animal” includes a wide range of animals highly trained for specific types of needs, such as signal dogs for the deaf, or seeing eye or guide dogs for the blind.

 Federal law does not consider service animals as pets.
 They are viewed as equipment necessary for disabled people to manage the basic tasks of daily living.

-Because service animals are protected under the ADA, they enjoy broad access to accompany disabled individuals everywhere they need to go.
+Service animals are protected under the ADA and enjoy broad access to accompany disabled individuals wherever they need to go.
 This includes public transportation, private places of business, workplaces, residential complexes, and houses of worship.

 The ADA neither legally requires service animals to be certified nor has a certification standard.
 This gives disabled individuals latitude to have their animal trained to address their specific disability.
 But it invites abuse and diminishes the needs of those with real, serious, and legitimate disabilities.

 Most service animals are dogs and are bred for purpose.
-Performance standards are high since these animals are called upon to perform fairly complex tasks.
+Standards are high since these animals are called upon to perform fairly complex tasks.
+They must be able to work in stressful environments such as crowded stores, busy streets, and other environments that are difficult for most pets to endure.

 A successful canine candidate must have the right combination of temperament, size, life expectancy, activity level, strength, and other characteristics, depending upon the service for which he is being trained.